Zacharie Astruc: Biography

-He appears in the famous painting of Henri Fantin-Latour, A Studio at Les Batignolles, where he is seated next to Manet, who is shown painting his portrait.
+Astruc was an important connecting figure in the French art world of the time, if not a hugely important artist in his own right, and can be seen in several notable artworks of the 1860s to 1880s.
+He appears in Henri Fantin-Latour's painting A Studio at Les Batignolles, where he is seated next to Manet, who is shown painting his portrait.
 Astruc is generally credited with titling Manet's painting Olympia since an excerpt from an Astruc poem was included in the catalogue entry with the piece when it was exhibited at the 1865 Salon.
+Manet painted Astruc at least twice: Once in a portrait in 1866, and again in 1870's Music Lesson, in which Astruc plays the role of a music master teaching a young girl; Astruc's guitar can be seen in both works.